lodybo/dotfiles/README.md

 ./install
 ```

-### Installing the Linux version or MacOS version
+### Installing the Linux version or macOS version
-If we want to set up the Linux or MacOS version (the "full" one), we need to install Zsh, Oh My Zsh and nvm.
+If we want to set up the Linux or macOS version (the "full" one), we need to install Zsh, Oh My Zsh and nvm.
 We can run the following commands for that:

 ```shell